zcappai/zcappai/README.md

 - My current goals:
   - Create a NAS server to store my photos and videos
   - Create a CV website to showcase my work
+  - Create a website that uses APIs from various banks to view transactions

 ### How to reach me: